-Emeka Egbuka vs Rome Odunze: Who Should You Start?
+Emeka Egbuka vs Rome Odunze: The Full Breakdown

 This is a genuine coin flip on paper.
 Emeka Egbuka finished the 2025 season at 9.7 PPG over 17 games with the Tampa Bay Buccaneers, while Rome Odunze clocked in at 10.3 across 12 appearances for the Chicago Bears.
 A 0.6-point gap means any given week could go either way.